 The percentage ownership interest held is equivalent to the percentage voting rights for all subsidiaries.
+All subsidiaries have the same year end as Council.

 (b) Significant restrictions relating to subsidiaries

 [Provide details of significant restrictions, for example statutory, contractual and regulatory restrictions, on the subsidiary's ability to access or use the assets and settle the liabilities of the group, i.e., those that restrict the ability of a parent (Council) or its subsidiaries to transfer cash or other assets to (or from) other entities within the group.